azizhanazizoglu/ReadingApp/docs/14_tsx_master_flow.md

 ## Scope and Goals

-- Add a new user-facing button “Master (TsX)” that behaves like a conductor: it can trigger TS1, TS2, TS3 sequences like a user would, but with logic and LLM reasoning.
+- Add a new user-facing button “Master (TsX)” (symbol: TsX) that behaves like a conductor: it can trigger TS1, TS2, TS3 sequences like a user would, but with logic and LLM reasoning.
 - Default intent: “Yeni Trafik” (traffic insurance).
 TsX can ask the user for intent; if not provided, it assumes “Yeni Trafik”.
 - TsX uses LLM prompts (OpenAI) to analyze the current page HTML captured from the webview and decide where to go next, what to click, and when to fill forms.
 - TsX produces and/or consumes mapping JSON (saved to memory and to `memory/TmpData/json2mapping/`).
 For TsX-first analysis, the file should be named `InTsXHtml.json`.

+Note on signals: In all diagrams and logs, signals are numbered (S1, S2, …) and include a short explanation about data in/out to keep the order and data flow clear.

 ## Terminology